portworx/px-docs/maintain/going-production.md

 {:toc}

 * Deployment - Follow all instructions to deploy Portworx correctly in the scheduler of choice - Refer to the install instructions [page](https://docs.portworx.com/#install-with-a-container-orchestrator)
+  * Ensure PX container is deployed as [OCI container](https://docs.portworx.com/runc/)
+  * All nodes in the cluster should have achieved quorum and `pxctl status` should display the cluster as `operational`
+  * Ensure a minimum of 4GB RAM is available for Portworx software to use and also atleast 4-cores

 * etcd - Ensure etcd is properly configured and setup.
 Setup etcd as a 3-node etcd cluster outside the container orchestrator to ensure maximum stability.
 Refer to the following [page](https://docs.portworx.com/maintain/etcd.html) on how to install etcd and also configure it for maximum stability.

 * Disks - If this is a on-prem installation, ensure there is enough storage available per node for PX storage pools.
 If it is a cloud deployment, ensure you have enough cloud disks attached.
 For AWS ASG, Portworx supports automatic management of EBS volumes.
 It is recommended to use that [feature](https://docs.portworx.com/cloud/aws/asg.html)